VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

 and more.

-So now lets go through a more complicated starting Gcode call in our slicer, and see how we can extract, and use, some of these parameters.
+So now lets go through a more complicated starting gcode call in our slicer, and see how we can extract, and use, some of these parameters.

 Consider the following starting gcode in the slicer: